jackdomleo7/Checka11y.css/.github/PULL_REQUEST_TEMPLATE/project-enhancement.md

 <!--
   Explain why this enhancement or maintenance is important to have in Checka11y.css.
   Provide any relevant links to back up your changes.
-  If this pull request resolves a `project-enhancement` issue, you can leave this section out and just put "This is described in the linked issue."
+  If this pull request resolves a `project enhancement` issue, you can leave this section out and just put "This is described in the linked issue."
 -->

 ## Covered test cases